Phil Swern

+Anthony Philip Swern (30 June 1948 – 31 August 2024) was an English radio producer, record producer and collector.

+Career

-Phil "The Collector" Swern (born Anthony Philip Swern, 30 June 1948) is an English radio producer and music collector, who earned the nickname "The Collector" from working on Sounds of the 60s with Brian Matthew.
-Born in Ealing, London, he was formerly a record producer and songwriter, and has also written for television.
-He produced Pick of the Pops for Radio 1 in the late 1980s and early 1990s, and has produced the show along with Tom Du Croz for Radio 2 since 1997.
-He has also produced Sounds of the 60s for Radio 2 since 2007 and formerly produced the Saturday night Bob Harris Show for the same station, also producing Harris's Radio 1 shows in the early 1990s.
+Born in Ealing, London, Swern was a record producer and songwriter, and also wrote for television.
+He earned the nickname "The Collector" from working on Sounds of the 60s with Brian Matthew.
+He produced Pick of the Pops for BBC Radio 1 in the late 1980s and early 1990s and produced the show for BBC Radio 2 from 1997 to 2023.
+He also produced Sounds of the 60s for Radio 2 from 2007 until his death and formerly produced the Saturday night Bob Harris Show for the same station, also producing Harris's Radio 1 shows in the early 1990s.
 He also devised the questions for the PopMaster quiz on Radio 2's Ken Bruce Show until this role was assumed by Neil Myners and Simon Bray.
-Swern co-wrote the quiz show Pop the Question with Jeremy Beadle and co-created fellow quiz show That's Showbusiness with screenwriter Jeremy Pascall.
+Swern co-wrote the quiz show Pop the Question with Jeremy Beadle and co-created another quiz show, That's Showbusiness, with screenwriter Jeremy Pascall.

 His first record production work was Horace Faith's recording of "Black Pearl" for Trojan Records in 1970.
 He went on to produce for many other musicians, including the Pearls, Polly Brown and R&J Stone, whose "We Do It", released in 1976, reached number 5 on the UK Singles Chart.
+In 1972, he formed the studio group Blue Haze with Johnny Arthey; their reggae cover version of "Smoke Gets In Your Eyes" reached number 27 on the U.S. Billboard Hot 100 and number 32 on the UK Singles Chart.

-Swern has the world's only complete collection of every UK Top 40 chart hit since records began in 1952.
+Swern had the world's only complete collection of every UK Top 40 chart hit since records began in 1952.
 His extensive work within the music industry led to him being awarded a BASCA Gold Badge Award in October 2010.

+On 26 August 2024, Swern presented his Bank Holiday special Phil Swern’s Hidden Gems on Boom Radio, which would be his last radio show, as he died five days later following a long illness with cancer, on 31 August 2024, at the age of 76.